 WWE 2K19 release date – When’s it coming out?

-WWE 2K19 is expected to see worldwide release in October 2018 for the PS4, Xbox One and PC.
-While a Nintendo Switch release will probably be on the cards as well, this will likely arrive at a later date.
+WWE 2K19 is expected to launch in October 2018 for the PS4, Xbox One and PC.
+While a Nintendo Switch release will probably be on the cards too, this will likely arrive at a later date.
 If nothing else, 2K will want to avoid the issues experienced on the Switch with WWE 2K18, even if that means a little more time in development.

 With that said, the publisher made it a 2017 goal to ensure the PC release date was the same as the as the console versions, so there’s every chance 2K will follow suit with WWE 2k19 on the Nintendo Switch.